 - site listings

-No-follow links are links that refer to your website as a source of information.
+No-follow links are links that refer to your website as a source of information, but do little to improve your ranking.

 Do-follow links are links that count as references received by other websites and they indicate that your website has quality content.

-When another webpage links to your site it usually means that they found relevant information that has to be cited.
+When another webpage links to your site, it usually means that they found relevant information that they believe to be worthwhile.

 17. Organic Traffic